smcameron/snis-consoles/README.md

 # snis-consoles

-Code and design for arduino based physical consoles for Space Nerds in Space
+This repository contains code and design for arduino based physical consoles for Space Nerds in Space.
+See https://spacenerdsinspace.com